-We note that, given the investigated field of view, the hot gas emission can markedly differ among different lines of sight.
-In principle, one shall generate a sample of lightcones for such analyses in order to better assess the scatter.
-However, as the calculation of the hot gas emission is already extensive for one lightcone, we have also generated another eight different lightcones only to examine the numbers of intervening galaxies, and the amount of baryonic masses in these lightcones for comparisons.
-We have not carried out any further calculations for the hot gas emission therein.
+We note that, given the investigated field of view, the hot-gas emission can markedly differ among different lines of sight.
+In principle, one can generate a sample of light cones for such analyses in order to better assess the scatter.
+However, as the calculation of the hot-gas emission is already extensive for one light cone, we also generated another eight different light cones only to examine the numbers of intervening galaxies, and the amount of baryonic masses in these light cones for comparisons.
+We did not carry out any further calculations for the hot-gas emission therein.
 The statistical results are also listed in Table~\ref{tab:gal}.
 As can be seen, LC0 is a line of sight that is on the lower side in terms of the number of intervening galaxies and the amount of mass in baryons.
-In the next sections, we present the results of the hot gas emission in the case of LC0.
+In the next sections, we present the results of the hot-gas emission in the case of LC0.